 A Geographic Information System (GIS) is a computer system capable of capturing, storing, analyzing, and displaying geographically-referenced information; that is, data identified by a geographic location.
 The system is used to link digital map data with tabular data from another database and analyze it based on its location.
 Digital map data consists of a number of map layers such as parcels, subdivisions, street centerlines, contours, streams, city limits, flood zones, and zoning.

 The GIS Staff is responsible for the development and maintenance of the county’s digital spatial databases and for providing mapping and data services to local government departments and staff.
-The public may access mapping services by clicking on the link to the right.
+The public may access mapping services by clicking here.

 Digital GIS Data, Printed Maps, and Custom Mapping Requests

 Digital Data may be purchased as a county-wide dataset or by the acre.
 Printed maps of the entire county or specific locations are available.
 Custom mapping projects are available at an hourly rate.
 Click on the fee schedule at the right for further details.